Recoskie/JDasm/docs/Machine.md

 And to not break compatibility with operating systems that are compiled in x86 machine code.
 Such as DOS, Windows, UNIX, MAC OS X x86, and even Linux x86.

 <br />

-Which is how machine code is supposed to work. <strong>As an x86 is an instruction set architecture.</strong> Every operation code must use a unique operation code, for each operation.
+This is how machine code is supposed to work. <strong>As an x86 is an instruction set architecture.</strong> Every operation code must use a unique operation code, for each operation.

 <br />